trinidad/trinidad_init_services/README.md

 Init services based on Apache [Commons Daemon](http://commons.apache.org/daemon/) and [jruby-jsvc](https://github.com/nicobrevin/jruby-jsvc).

 Allows you to run Trinidad as an OS daemon, works on Unix and Windows systems.

 ## Installation

-    $ jruby -S gem install trinidad_init_services
+    $ gem install trinidad_init_services

-When the gem is installed the user must launch the installation process:
+When the gem is installed the you launch the installation process :

     $ jruby -S trinidad_init_service